 Is 2023 the year you'll lose weight, stop drinking, exercise more or pay off your debts?
-Will it be when you begin to feel happier and more content?
+Will it be the year you begin to feel happier and more content?
 Or will you blame a lack of time, focus or discipline for not making and keeping a resolution?
 What would happen if instead of setting huge goals we inquired into the state of our attention?
 What if we

 tried to reclaim our minds, for a even few minutes each day, from the abyss of the digital world?